-We anticipate that the net proceeds from our initial public offering and the sale of our series D redeemable convertible preferred stock, together with our current cash and cash equivalents and cash generated from operations, if any, will be sufficient to satisfy our liquidity requirements for at least the next 12 months.
+We anticipate that our current cash and cash equivalents and cash generated from operations, if any, will be sufficient to satisfy our liquidity requirements for at least the next 12 months.
 However, we cannot assure you that we will not require additional funds prior to such time, and we would then seek to sell additional equity or debt securities or seek alternative sources of financing.
 If we are unable to obtain this additional financing, we may be required to reduce the scope of our planned sales and marketing and product development efforts, which could harm our business, financial condition and operating results.
 In addition, we may require additional funds in order to fund more rapid expansion, to develop new or enhanced services or products or to invest in complementary businesses, technologies, services or products.
 Additional funding may not be available on favorable terms, if at all.